nosarthur/nosarthur.github.io/_drafts/bar.md

 $$\frac{M(x)}{M(-x)} = e^{-x}$$

 In other words, $$M(x)$$ can be used as acceptance probability for Monte Carlo trial move of switching the potential function forms.
+For example, if we let
 $$W(\mathbf q)=\exp(\min\{U_0, U_1\})$$, both numerator and denorminator take the form of Metropolis function.

+Dr. Bennett pointed out that this approach fails when both numerator and denominator are small.